top of page

 I believe nobody ever really has themselves figured out, but I’ve grown so much throughout college.
 Expanding my knowledge has truly changed my point of view about everything.
 My intuition and confidence have improved, and I finally respect myself enough to cut out the bullshit.
 I’ve learned to not banish the childlike part of my mind, to appreciate the blissful moments in life and learn from the past that shaped who I am today.

-Published on The Standard: December 14, 2022
+Published by The Standard: December 14, 2022

 bottom of page